emberjs/rfcs/text/0673-deprecate-tryinvoke.md

 ## Transition Path

 Ember will start logging deprecation messages for `tryInvoke` usage.
+Deprecation text: `Using tryInvoke has been deprecated.
+Instead, consider using native Javascript optional chaining.`

 We can codemod our current usage of `tryInvoke` with the equivalent behaviour using plain JavaScript.
 The migration guide will cover this example: